 The next step is to look for reliable sources of financing, and you will need a good business plan to this end.
 Include a list of workplace safety and preventive measures in your plan as well as procedures for natural disasters, extreme temperatures, threats, and injuries.
 You should also include sections that cover your sales and marketing management, organization and management, company description, market analysis, executive summary, and so on.

 The main sources of funding for your workplace safety business include private and government sponsored loans, financing offered by non-for-profits and funds, peer to peer networks, and self-financing.
 Obviously, self-financing is the cheapest way to finance your start-up, especially if you already run a successful business.
 This is not always the case, however.
-Another option is to apply with a big credit union or bank or your local financial institution, especially if you are a regular customer with good credit rating and record here.
-Banks offer a wealth of financial products tailored to the needs of business owners, including lines of credit, business overdrafts, credit cards, micro loans, business insurance, and plenty more here.
-Businesses are offered specialized products such as vehicle lending and insurance, market expansion financing, and commercial mortgages here.
+Another option is to apply with a big credit union or bank or your local financial institution, especially if you are a regular customer with good credit rating and record.
+Banks offer a wealth of financial products tailored to the needs of business owners, including lines of credit, business overdrafts, credit cards, micro loans, business insurance, real estate and plenty more.
 Financing is also available through angel investor networks, resource centres, community loan funds, and under the Canada Small Business Financing Program.
 Community loan funds, for example, are non-for-profits that offer finan cing of up to $150,000, depending on your requirements, business, etc. The Canada Small Business Financing Program offers affordable financing through different financial institutions across Canada, including CBC, RBC, TD Canada Trust, and hundreds of others.
 Terms vary depending on the loan purpose.
 Loans for real property have a term of 15 years while loans for equipment and leasehold improvements have a shorter term of 10 years.

 Contact us using the form below